 Age: 13-19 months

 First molars erupt.
 The upper molars generally erupt before the lower molars.
-Average age of shed: 9-11 years.
+The average age of shed: 9-11 years.

 Age: 16-23 months